-244.2795 1.
-Except as otherwise provided in NRS 244.189, 244.276, 244.279, 244.2825, 244.284, 244.287, 244.290 and 278.479 to 278.4965, inclusive, except as otherwise required by federal law, except as otherwise required pursuant to a cooperative agreement entered into pursuant to NRS 277.050 or 277.053 or an interlocal agreement in existence on or before October 1, 2004, except if the board of county commissioners is entering into a joint development agreement for real property owned by the county to which the board of county commissioners is a party, except for a lease of residential property with a term of 1 year or less, except for the sale or lease of real property to a public utility, as defined in NRS 704.020, to be used for a public purpose, except for the sale or lease of real property to the State or another governmental entity and except for the sale or lease of real property larger than 1 acre which is approved by the voters at a primary or general election or special election, the board of county commissioners shall, when offering any real property for sale or lease:
+2.5 of this act and 278.479 to 278.4965, inclusive, except as otherwise required by federal law, except as otherwise required pursuant to a cooperative agreement entered into pursuant to NRS 277.050 or 277.053 or an interlocal agreement in existence on or before October 1, 2004, except if the board of county commissioners is entering into a joint development agreement for real property owned by the county to which the board of county commissioners is a party, except for a lease of residential property with a term of 1 year or less, except for the sale or lease of real property to a public utility, as defined in NRS 704.020, to be used for a public purpose, except for the sale or lease of real property to the State or another governmental entity and except for the sale or lease of real property larger than 1 acre which is approved by the voters at a primary or general election or special election, the board of county commissioners shall, when offering any real property for sale or lease:

-(a) Obtain [two independent appraisals] an independent appraisal of the real property before selling or leasing it.
-The [appraisals] appraisal must have been prepared not more than 6 months before the date on which the real property is offered for sale or lease.

-- (b) Select the [two independent appraisers] independent appraiser from the list of appraisers established pursuant to subsection 2. - (c) Verify the qualifications of [each] the appraiser selected pursuant to paragraph (b).
+- (a) [Obtain] Except as otherwise provided in this paragraph, obtain two independent appraisals of the real property before selling or leasing it.
+If the board of county commissioners holds a public hearing on the matter of the fair market value of the real property, one independent appraisal of the real property is sufficient before selling or leasing it.
+The appraisal or appraisals, as applicable, must have been prepared not more than 6 months before the date on which the real property is offered for sale or lease. - (b) Select the one independent appraiser or two independent appraisers, as applicable, from the list of appraisers established pursuant to subsection 2. - (c) Verify the qualifications of each appraiser selected pursuant to paragraph (b).
 The determination of the board of county commissioners as to the qualifications of the appraiser is conclusive. - 2.
 The board of county commissioners shall adopt by ordinance the procedures for creating or amending a list of appraisers qualified to conduct appraisals of real property offered for sale or lease by the board.
 The list must: - (a) Contain the names of all persons qualified to act as a general appraiser in the same county as the real property that may be appraised; and - (b) Be organized at random and rotated from time to time. - 3.
 An appraiser chosen pursuant to subsection 1 must provide a disclosure statement which includes, without limitation, all sources of income that may constitute a conflict of interest and any relationship with the real property owner or the owner of an adjoining real property. - 4.
-An appraiser shall not perform an appraisal on any real property for sale or lease by the board of county commissioners if the appraiser or a person related to the appraiser within the first degree of consanguinity or affinity has an interest in the real property or an adjoining property. - 5.
-Within 30 days after receipt of the report of the appraisal conducted pursuant to subsection 1, the board of county commissioners shall hold a public hearing to review the appraisal. - Sec.
-4. NRS 244.281 is hereby amended to read as follows: - 244.281 Except as otherwise provided in this section and NRS 244.189, 244.276, 244.279, 244.2815, 244.2825, 244.284, 244.287, 244.290, 278.479 to 278.4965, inclusive, except as otherwise required by federal law, except as otherwise required pursuant to a cooperative agreement entered into pursuant to NRS 277.050 or 277.053 or an interlocal agreement in existence on or before October 1, 2004, except if the board of county commissioners is entering into a joint development agreement for real property owned by the county to which the board of county commissioners is a party, except for a lease of residential property with a term of 1 year or less, except for the sale or lease of real property to a public utility, as defined in NRS 704.020, to be used for a public purpose and except for the sale or lease of real property larger than 1 acre which is approved by the voters at a primary or general election or special election:
+An appraiser shall not perform an appraisal on any real property for sale or lease by the board of county commissioners if the appraiser or a person related to the appraiser within the first degree of consanguinity or affinity has an interest in the real property or an adjoining property.

+5. If real property is sold or leased in violation of the provisions of this section: